This article is the 1st part (and introduction) to a 9 part series on Universal Restoration vs Eternal Torment (hell).

 He doesn’t say “Oh, it’s okay.
 Don’t worry about it.”

 When we sin, we offend the God of all creation with our actions.
 We were made in His image and designed to imitate Him.
 So when we sin, it’s almost like we’re saying “God would do ______ sin” (Murder, adultery, theft, etc.).
+With our sin, we declare the only Righteous God and Judge to be a wicked sinner.
 This rightly offends God and makes Him (justly) outraged.

 Because of our sins, we all deserve to be fried with a lightning bolt and then roasted on a spit for all eternity.